getify/foi-lang/formalization-work/Foi-Specification.md

 Abstract execution of a DepCondClause against topic `T`:

-1. Evaluate each atom, in source order, against `T`:
+1. Evaluate atoms in source order against `T`, stopping at the first atom that matches; atoms after it are not evaluated.
+Each atom matches according to its kind:
     1. Bare expression atom: evaluate to `V`; the atom matches iff `T ?= V`.
     2. Operator-led atom: evaluate the RHS operand; the atom matches iff `T <op> RHS` holds.
     3. Type-check atom: the atom matches iff `T` satisfies the named type per §9.
     4. Unary-operator atom: the atom matches iff `<op> T` holds (the unary operator applied to the topic per §1.2).
-2. Short-circuit at the first matching atom (no further atoms evaluated).
-3. Apply the clause polarity:
+2. Apply the clause polarity:
     1. If polarity is `?` (or absent, implicit `?`), the clause matches iff any atom matched.
     2. If polarity is `!`, the clause matches iff no atom matched.